 2. NASM trainers earn more than “other NCCA-accredited certifications.”

 Take a look at point #1.
-They say that NASM trainers earn ONLY make 20% more money than people who have NO credentials (certification)?
-Huh?
-If we look at this statement from another angle, it also appears to mean that people with no certification make almost as much as NASM personal trainers!
+They say that NASM trainers earn make 20% more money than people who have NO credentials (certification).
+If we look at this statement from another angle, does it also mean people with no certification make almost as much as NASM personal trainers?

 I mention this not as a slant at NASM but rather to point out that, this may be evidence to an unfortunate aspect of the fitness industry, namely, that a personal trainer's salary is, often tied to how well the person can sell personal training, rather than how good of a personal trainer they are.

 As an aside I can tell you I've had gym salespeople in personal trainer classes I teach and it reinforces an old saying I once heard in school: “it's easier to make a salesman into a personal trainer than a personal trainer into a salesman.”